Lalita Pawar: Personal life

-Her first marriage was to Ganpatrao Pawar, which went sour after his affair with her younger sister.
+Her first marriage was to Ganpatrao Pawar, which ended after he slept with her younger sister.
 She later married film producer Rajprakash Gupta, of Ambika studios, Bombay.
-She continued to live with her grandson Sanjay Pawar and her husband in Juhu.
-Her son Jai Pawar continued to become a producer and worked with her in movies like Manzil.
-Her son Jai Pawar had 2 sons Sanjay Pawar and Manoj Pawar.
-They both continue to live in Mumbai as her great- daughter Aanya Pawar.
-She died on 24 February 1998 in Aundh, Pune, where she had been staying for a while.
+Her son Jai Pawar become a producer and worked with her in movies like Manzil.
+Jai Pawar had 2 sons Sanjay Pawar and Manoj Pawar.
+She and her husband lived in Juhu,Mumbai with her son Sanjay Pawar and great-grand daughters Anushka and Aanya Pawar.
+She died on 24 February 1998 in Aundh, Pune, where she had been staying for a while, due to mouth cancer.